What Is Clay Soil?

 The Benefits of Clay Soil

-Despite that, clay soil isn’t all bad.
-Once you understand how to work with it, clay soil’s density provides a stable environment with few surprises.
-Here are some reasons to forgive your clay soil for being so difficult:
+However, clay soil isn’t all bad.
+Once you understand the difficulty of working with it, clay soil’s density provides a stable environment with few surprises.
+Here are some reasons to forgive your clay soil:

 - It holds water and nutrients.
 During dry spells, clay can still offer plants moisture.
 Because of clay soil’s low presence of macropores, “moisture moves through the profile quite slowly and nutrients have an incredible number of adsorption sites,” Schmitz says.